 Innovation & creativity expert keynote speakers Andrew Grant and Gaia Grant have been engaged by multiple market innovation leaders to help create a culture of innovation.
 The Grants have authored over 30 corporate educational resources, simulations and programs that are used by Fortune 500 companies and are sold under license worldwide.
 They are co-authors of “The Innovation Race: How to change a culture to change the game and Who Killed Creativity?...
-And How Can We Get it Back?, They co-Founded and Directors of Tirian International Consultancy, offering over 20 years of professional experience.
+And How Can We Get it Back?
+They co-founded Tirian International Consultancy and are the current directors of the company, offering over 25 years of professional experience.

 Gaia is a lecturer on sustainable innovation culture in international business and with the Discipline of Strategy, Innovation and Entrepreneurship, and a doctoral (PhD) researcher at the University of Sydney Business School.
 She also has an MSc in Creative Leadership (State University of New York), along with a Grad Dip Change Leadership, BD (hons), and BA Dip Ed.